PurdueDualityLab/purdue-tenure-packet-generator/README.md

 ### Recommended populating workflow: AI assistant + CV screenshots

+You should never be reading or writing YAML by hand.
+The ergonomic
-Don't try to hand-write the YAML.
-The ergonomic path: **work with a chat-based AI model and feed it screenshots of each part of your CV.**
+path: **work with a chat-based AI model and feed it screenshots of each part of your CV.**

 Concretely, what Davis did:

 1. Point a chat-based AI assistant (Davis used Claude) **at this git repository** so it has the YAML schemas + the renderer code in context.
-(Easiest: clone the repo locally and run the assistant in the same workspace; or copy in the relevant `src/pubs_emitter/*.py`
+(Easiest: clone the repo locally and run the assistant in the same workspace, e.g. Claude Code or a Cursor / Copilot session.)
-   + `assets/config.example.yaml` files.)
 2. **Screenshot each section** of your existing CV — one section at a time (awards table, grants list, student roster, service list, etc.).
-3. Ask the assistant: *"convert this CV section to the YAML schema used by this repo, matching the existing entries in `non-scholar-work.yaml`."* The assistant reads the schemas + existing entries and writes new YAML.
+3. Tell the assistant: *"add these entries to my tenure-packet database — match the existing entries in `non-scholar-work.yaml` / `candidate-information.yaml`."* The assistant edits the files directly.
+You never touch the YAML.
-4. Paste the YAML into the right top-level key.
-Re-run the build.
-   Validation errors come back in one batch — feed them to the assistant or fix by hand.
+4. Re-run the build.
+Validation errors come back in one batch — paste them to the assistant and ask it to fix them in the files.

 A few inputs DON'T go through this workflow: